abalage/ansible_collection_elasticstack_podman/README.md

  $ ./bin/elasticsearch-certutil cert --pem --ca-key ca/ca.key --ca-cert ca/ca.crt --name example.com
  $ ./bin/elasticsearch-certutil http
  $ cp *.zip /tmp/certs/
+ $ exit
 ```

 Unpack the archives to access the certificates and keys.
 You should add the appropriate certificates and keys into the inventory in `group_vars/elastic_stack/vault`.
+Do not forget to use inline vaults.
+Especially in case you use Ansible Tower or AWX.

 ## FAQ